maxawzsinger/gitrails/README.md

   "$BASE_URL/requests"
 ```

+#### Principal Key Request History

-Use a principal key to inspect all requests for the GitHub target:
+Use a principal key to inspect all requests for the GitHub target.

 ```sh
 curl \